Ircam-WAM/improtech-website/pages/Bios.md

 ---
 <img src="../images/Alexakis.png" width="154" style="float:left" hspace="10">
 ####Antonis Alexakis
-Antonis Alexakis holds a BSc in Mathematics from University of Patras and an MSc in Knowledge Based Systems from Heriot-Watt University.
+holds a BSc in Mathematics from University of Patras and an MSc in Knowledge Based Systems from Heriot-Watt University.
 He has an active presence in the IT industry for more than 25 years.
 In the past he has taken part in several EU projects (FP4 & FP5).
 Lately, he has taken part in MIROR project as an IT expert.
 His work entails the computational analyses of the musical data gathered within the framework of the above project.
 He is currently finishing his PhD at the Department of Music Studies,